 Sellers will continue to sell at resistance and will do so until they believe the fundamentals of the market have changed.
-It is not unusual to see price from a resistance level a number of times.
+It is not unusual to see price move away from a resistance level a number of times.

 When price action is moving up and down between a support and a resistance level, the market is known as ranging.
 A breach of a support and resistance level, known as a breakout, signifies a change in the supply and demand.

 On a move up through a resistance level buyers are now prepared to pay more than previously.
 Some of the sellers in the market, like the idea of a higher price and stop selling in the hope of getting a better price later.
 And with less sellers in the market, the in-balance between supply and demand means the market moves higher.
 The dynamics of the market have changed, and both buyers and sellers reassess their understanding of the market and will often change their buy or sell strategy.